 For the purposes of Title VI Assessment, both the TPO Planning Area and the entire Knoxville Region were evaluated.
-With the expansion of the TPO Planning Area, minorities now consist of 10.7% of the population (see Map 28).
-Throughout the Knoxville Region, minorities constitute 8.6% of the total population (see Map 29).
-With the 2006 update to the LRTP, the addition of Census Block Group 471450307-2 in Roane County, which includes 203 minorities and a total population of 4,578, doesn't impact the overall minority percentage that much.
-The Census Block Group has 203 minorities, resulting in 4.4% of the population.
-Throughout the Knoxville Region, minorities now constitute 8.3% of the total population.
+Within the TPO Planning Area, minorities consist of 10.7% of the population (see Map 33).
+Throughout the Knoxville Region, minorities constitute 8.3% of the total population (see Map 34).